The best Labor Day sales for 2020

-Like many other holidays, Labor Day -- which honors the contributions and achievements of American workers -- has evolved into a massive sales event.
-And despite the weirdness of living through the coronavirus pandemic, this year is no exception.
-Loads of Labor Day deals are currently under way.
+Like a lot of holidays, Labor Day -- which honors the achievements and contributions of American workers -- has evolved into a big sales event.
+And despite the weirdness of living through a global pandemic, this year is no exception.
+While a lot of Labor Day deals are going fast, plenty of them are still in full swing.

-A lot of Labor Day sales kicked off earlier this week, and more are continuing to arrive ahead of Monday.
-Below, we've rounded up the best of the best Labor Day deals and special offers, but keep checking back throughout the three-day weekend as we continue to add more select products and sale items.
+Some Labor Day sales kicked off late last week, but they're continuing well into Monday and even beyond.
+Below, we've rounded up the best of the best Labor Day deals and special offers, but keep checking back as we continue to add more sale items and as other deals expire.

 And while you're hunting around for Labor Day deals, here are a few others you should consider checking out: